 for more information.

-If you are an OCC employee and you feel that you are being sexually harassed, please contact Dianna Deis, the Director of Personnel Services at (714) 432-5670.
+If you are an OCC employee and you feel that you are being sexually harassed, please contact the Vice Chancellor of Human Resources at (714) 438-4707.

 Veterans--GI Bill Feedback System

 You may submit a complaint to the Veterans Administration (VA) if you believe that OCC is failing to follow the VA Principles of Excellence.
 Visit the VA Website

 for more information or to submit a complaint.

 Most complaints, grievances or disciplinary matters should be resolved at the campus level.
 This is the quickest and most successful way of resolving issues involving a California Community College (CCC).
 You are encouraged to work through the campus complaint process first before escalating issues to any of the following resources.
 Issues that are not resolved at the campus level may be presented: